 Effective communication contains six elements (Crookes 1991):

-When coaches provide information to the athlete that will allow them to take actions to effect change, it is important that they provide the information in a positive manner.
-Look for something positive to say first and then provide the information that will allow the athlete to effect a change of behaviour or action.
+When coaches provide information to the athlete that will allow them to effect change, they must positively give the information.
+Look for something positive to say first and then provide the information to enable the athlete to change behaviour or action.

 Improved communication skills will enable both the athlete and coach to gain much more from their coaching relationship.